pontikos-lab/PyeScan/README.md

 pip install -e .
 ```

-N.B: Dependencies aren't fully set up yet (so you may have to isntall more packages with `pip` as needed).
+N.B: Dependencies aren't fully set up yet (so you may have to install more packages with `pip` as needed).

 Otherwise you can just run things in the root level folder of the repo if you want to just test things out.